 The membership coordinator position has not been well defined in recent years and has had a set of responsibilities that is too large for one person to do.
 This has left many people in the position frustrated and has made the work difficult to get done.
 This proposal shifts that work to a membership committee convened by one of the co-chairs and eliminates the voting officer position.

 The two non-voting officer positions (Parliamentarian and Forum Manager) are tasked with doing important work that has not been done in a formal way in the past.
 Without a parliamentarian, disagreements about rules and process often go on for a long time and sometimes never get resolved.
 Without a forum manager, discussions in party meetings or listservs can devolve into bickering, fighting, or other destructive shenanigans.
 These two positions help to do the important work of ensuring the rules and process are followed and facilitating productive conversation.

 In addition to these functions, these two officers would be part of the standing Bylaws Review and Rules Committee; this function lightens the load on the co-chairs and ensures that this important committee has dedicated people working on it.

 This proposal was discussed at length among co-sponsors from several Locals and represents the consensus vision of multiple Greens with extensive Green organizing experience.
 The co-sponsors believe this amendment will help ensure orderly process for the MGP-CC and balance important work of the party.

-4. Set Requirements for MGP-CC Meetings
+4. Set Requirements for MGP-CC Meetings - PASSED

 Articles 7.7 and 7.8, Coordinating Council Meetings